 The “Future potential of Inland Waterways” (INFUTURE) project takes a wide-ranging approach to finding solutions for sustainable and cost-effective inland waterway traffic.

 We examine the legislation on freight traffic as well as Finnish and Russian customs policies, and identify the most efficient ways of handling cargo.
 In addition, we are creating an IT system that helps customers quickly find the most suitable service for their cargo transport needs.

-The South-eastern Finland – Russia CBC 2014–2020 programme is the main contributor.
+The South-East Finland – Russia CBC 2014–2020 programme is the main contributor.